 Clearly, there’s that sense of urgency again.
 Simply remind your prospect that just implementing a new product/service doesn’t generate overnight results.

-Here, the question is implicit; can they afford to wait to buy?
+Here, the question is implicit; can they afford to wait to buy your email marketing services?

 Many sales representatives just hit the mute button and then wait to see how many of their prospects continue.